tbjgolden/react-codemirror6/README.md

 > **A wrapper around CodeMirror 6 so it behaves like a controlled input**
 >
 > ## NOTE: Use [@uiw/react-codemirror](https://github.com/uiwjs/react-codemirror) instead.
 It's under active development and is a more robust solution.
+>
+> This project was created soon after CodeMirror 6 was released and no other solutions existed afaik.

 ## Demo